Raven - a Bulli garage band 1977-79

 • Robbie Wales - rhythm guitar (Fender Stratocaster copy + Farrington amp) and vocal, Bulli.

 The band arose largely out of an association with Bulli and Woonona high schools and St. Pauls College, Bellambi.
-It would practice in homes and both practice and do a few gigs / dances in the St. Joseph's Primary School hall, Park Road, Bulli.
+It would practice in homes and local halls, and go on to do a few gigs / dances in the St. Joseph's Primary School hall, Park Road, Bulli.
 After the breakup, Robbie Wales and Oscar continued on in other bands.
-Robbie had also arranged a gigs at the Polish Hall in Gwynneville, whilst Oscar arranged one at his local Coledale Surf Club.
+Robbie had also arranged a gig at the Polish Hall in Gwynneville, whilst Oscar arranged one at his local Coledale Surf Club.
+The Polish Hall gig was recorded, but has yet to be digitised.

 Terry Organ (1960-2016) at his drum kit.

-Craig Scott, left handed on bass, with headband.
+Craig Scott, left handed on bass, with headband and golden locks.

-Matt Morris near the roof of a shed, or is that Kirk?
+Matt Morris near the roof of a shed, or is that Kirk, or both, one of them strangling Terry for being a loon?

-Matt Morris singing at St. Joseph's hall, Bulli.
+Matt Morris singing at St. Joseph's hall, Bulli, having given up trying to hang from the rafters.

-Oscar in Angus gear and on SG copy and Robbie on Stratocaster copy.
+Oscar in Angus gear and on SG copy, and Robbie on Stratocaster copy.
+Playing in E of course.

 Terry in silhouette at St Joseph's hall.